-We recognize the rising importance of environmental, social, and governance matters among our team members, customers, and certain shareholders and are committed to upholding a culture dedicated to corporate responsibility.
-We have established certain goals that allow us to better communicate and align to our environmental, social, and governance strategy.
+We recognize the rising importance of ESG matters among our team members, customers, and certain shareholders and are committed to upholding a culture dedicated to corporate responsibility.
+We have established certain goals that allow us to better communicate and align to our ESG strategy.
 However, these goals are subject to risks and uncertainties, which are outside of our control and might prohibit us from meeting the goals.
 Further, there is a risk that team members, customers, or certain shareholders might not be satisfied with our goals or strategy and efforts to meet the goals.
 Some of the risks that we are subject to include, but are not limited to: our ability to execute our operational strategy within the timeframe or costs projected; the availability or cost of renewable energy, materials, goods, and/or services required, and evolving regulations or requirements that change or limit our ability to set standards or gather information from our supplier partners or third party contractors.
 Failure to meet our goals could negatively impact public perception of our company with interested stakeholders.

-Environmental, social, and governance matters are also increasingly important to current and potential employees.
-In order to retain and attract talent we know that it is critical that we clearly communicate our environmental, social, and governance strategy, and a delay or inability to meet our goals on time could impact our reputation as a desirable place to work.
+ESG matters are also increasingly important to current and potential employees.
+In order to retain and attract talent we know that it is critical that we clearly communicate our ESG strategy, and a delay or inability to meet our goals on time could impact our reputation as a desirable place to work.
 With increased interest from certain shareholders, an inability to meet our goals could also have a negative impact on our stock price.
 These impacts could make it more difficult for us to operate efficiently and effectively and could have a negative effect on our business, operating results and financial conditions.